We use cookies on our site to analyze traffic, enhance your experience, and provide you with tailored content.

 Designated Jurisdiction means any country or territory to the extent that such country or territory itself is the subject of any Sanction.
 “Disposition” or “Dispose” means the sale, transfer, license, lease or other disposition (including any sale and leaseback transaction) of any property

-Designated Jurisdiction means any country or territory to the extent that such country or territory is the subject or target of any Sanctions.
+Designated Jurisdiction means any country, region or territory to the extent that such country, region or territory itself is the subject of a Sanction.